TEvans-Developer/HomeLab/README.md

 <h2>Setup Attack System (Ubuntu)</h2>
 <hr>

 i.
 We should log into our Attack Machine (Ubuntu) and type in command line "sudo su".
-This command will allow or us to switch to a superuser or root with those privileges.
+This command will allow for us to switch to a superuser or root with those privileges.

 <br>ii.
 We then want to check the the IP address of the machine by entering this command line "ip a".
 We should see the address under "inet".
 We also want to take note of the ethernet adapter above it.
 In our machince instance it says "ens33".